melboo/Parsons-Bootcamp-Web/Day_2/README.md

     - not an actual tag but a declaration; tells the browser what version of html we are coding our page in.

   - `<html>`
     - Represents the root of an HTML document.
-All other elements must be descendants of this **element**.
+All other elements must be descendants of this element.

   - `<head>`
     - Represents a collection of metadata about the document, including links to, or definitions of, scripts and style sheets.